Sunday, October 18, 2015

 Aroma and Flavor -- 2 out of 3 mugs

-Before I opened the bottle, I had high hopes that no HFCS was used!
-It is sweetened with cane sugar and the flavor profile is built using natural flavors and real vanilla.
-They just had Caramel Color and appeared to lack and caramel flavor.
-What are natural flavors?
-When not be a little more open with the details.
+Prior to opening the bottle, I had high expectations that no High Fructose Corn Syrup (HFCS) was used.
+The sweetener is cane sugar, and the flavor profile is constructed using natural flavors and genuine vanilla.
+However, they had a Caramel Color and appeared to lack caramel flavor.
+Could you please clarify what natural flavors are?
+If not, please provide more detailed information.

-As soon as I opened the bottle, the vanilla and wintergreen surface immediately.
-The aroma was much more significant than the flavor.
-The wintergreen was harsh and the citric acid results in a slight unpleasant feel in the mouth.
-The Body is very light and mild.
+Upon opening the bottle, the vanilla and wintergreen flavors became immediately apparent.
+The aroma was significantly more pronounced than the flavor.
+The wintergreen was harsh, and the citric acid resulted in a slightly unpleasant sensation in the mouth.
+The body is very light and mild.

 Head – 2 out of 3 mugs